(( How to... )) Everything For Beginners

 More info on string can be found in the tutorial on String types

 If you look, there are a bunch of diagrams showing you how to make the bracelets.
-The things you need to know are: Always do two knots, or your work will twist; always work row by row; and know the symbols for the knots.
+The things you need to know are: Always do two knots, or your work will twist; work row by row or diagonally ( A faster way to tie ) and know the symbols for the knots.
 The arrow slanting right is the Forward knot, the one slanting to the left is the Backward knot.
 An arrow changing direction to point toward the left is a forward backward knot, and an arrow changing direction to the right is a backward forward knot.

 Normal Pattern Generator

 To change the strings in the normal pattern generator, you click the + on the left hand corner, and to subtract click the - that is right next to the plus.
-To change color, you can click the top of the thread to change them, and PRESTO! you did it!
-The code needs to be copied into the first generator in order to be published.
+To change color, you can click the top of the thread to change them, there will be a pop-up where you can pick your color, and PRESTO! you did it!

 The alpha generator lets you create alpha patterns.
 You create the shape of the pattern you want with the code for your color you want.
 These patterns are usually used images and names, although name patterns won't be accepted by the moderators.
 Name patterns can be made using the font patterns on the site.
 Fonts can be found typing in the word "font" or "alphabet" in the search bar, selecting alpha, and hitting search.
 Keep in mind that Alpha patterns are made differently than normal patterns.